Eshwar1212-maker/flaskprojects/README.md

 ### Webhooks

+### Scalability
+Even though all of these projects will be small.
+We will implement scalable architecture that is commonly seen in Python/Flash applications.
+This will involve creating a scalable folder/file structure, as well as having readable modular functions all throughout.

 # Projects we will work on
 You might be wondering what projects we will we be working on in the first place?
 Good question: